YoannBuch/DependencyInjectionAgent/README.md

 This java agent helps you visualize in your browser the content of the dependency injection container used by your application.

+It should support all the dependency injection libraries relying on the @Inject and @Autowired annotations: Spring, CDI, Guice, Dagger, etc.

 ## How to build the agent